Carter Brown: Career

 In his spare time he wrote a western, which was accepted by Invincible Press, where he was paid £20, or £1 per 1000 words.
 Soon he was also writing for Horwitz Publications where he authored horror, science-fiction and detective stories, published under the pen names of ‘Paul Valdez’ and ‘Tod Conway’.
 His publisher encouraged him to specialise on crime genre novellas and then full-length detective novels, the first of which was Murder is My Mistress (1954).
 These were published under the pseudonyms of ‘Peter Carter Brown’ and ‘Peter Carter-Brown’.

 Horwitz lured him to become a full-time writer, offering him a contract that guaranteed a weekly income of £30 against royalties.
 In the mid-1950s Yates was turning out more than twenty books a year; they were also published in England and Finland.
 In 1958 the New American Library began to publish his novels (beginning with The Body) under the Signet label and with the author listed as Carter Brown, a name judged most suitable for the American market.
 Eventually his books were translated into fourteen languages, including German and Japanese.

 Yates soon became a literary phenomenon.
 He wrote westerns under the pseudonym Todd Conway, and science fiction under Paul Valdez.
 He even found the time to write books under various versions of his own name as well as other pseudonyms, Dennis Sinclair and Sinclair MacKellar.
 But it was his pseudonym Peter Carter Brown then later, Carter Brown ('Peter' was dropped for the US market) who was to become the international best-selling pulp fiction author.

-The extraordinary early success of Carter Brown in the 1950s meant that Yates was contracted to produce one short novel and two long novels each month.
-In reality, Yates was truly prolific with 322 published Carter Brown novels, including multiple series variously featuring protagonists Mike Farrell, Andy Kane, Mavis Seidlitz, Lt.
+The early success of Carter Brown in the 1950s meant that Yates was contracted to produce one short novel and two long novels each month.
+In reality, Yates was prolific with 322 published Carter Brown novels, including multiple series variously featuring protagonists Mike Farrell, Andy Kane, Mavis Seidlitz, Lt.
 Al Wheeler, Rick Holman, Danny Boyd, Larry Baker, Zelda Roxanne, et al. Yet despite the enormity of his output, a 1963 profile in Pix magazine revealed he approached deadlines 'with the reluctance of a long-distance swimmer shivering on the brink of a cold, grey English Channel.
 In the manic depressive moments of the third night without sleep – when the deadline is long past and the mental block has set solid as concrete, the writer inevitably descends into self-analysis.
-He knows, of course, that it will be no more help than the last Dexedrine tablet but still clings to the naïve hope that, somehow, sometime, he will find a way of avoiding the recurrence of his present hopeless situation.’
+He knows, of course, that it will be no more help than the last Dexedrine tablet but still clings to the hope that, somehow, sometime, he will find a way of avoiding the recurrence of his present situation.’